|Cape Pickled Fish|

 I find most ready-bought pickled fish (which is available in many supermarkets and delis in Cape Town) too aggressively vinegary and oily, so here is my version, which uses just a little vinegar and oil, and several pungent lemony ingredients.
 This pickle will not, of course, last for months in a jar, but you can keep it in the fridge for four to five days.
 This is lovely with fresh brown bread and butter, and crisp finely sliced iceberg lettuce.

 For the fish:

-1 kg firm-fleshed white fish, skinned and thoroughly boned (I used yellowtail)
+1 kg firm-fleshed white fish, skinned and thoroughly boned (I used sustainable yellowtail)

 salt and white pepper